 VF: So, would you say there’s a pretty strong Veterans presence or a community in Florida?

 Bryan: I’ve lived all over the East coast.
 I’ve even lived in the North East and I wouldn’t be able to do what I’m doing now if it wasn’t for a strong Veteran community support system.

 VF: Your program is called Vets 2 Success.
 Define success.

 Bryan: Success is changing your life for the better.
 That’s what we’re about at Vets 2 Success.
 We’re giving Veterans an opportunity to find the same kind of passion and purpose in their civilian lives that they had in the military.
 Putting themselves back around brothers and sisters and going forth as a new fire team, with a new mission.
 That’s what we’re finding success in.

 VF: When you see someone who’s gone through your program, graduated on to become successful, what’s that like?

 Bryan: It’s amazing.
-I remember one Veteran in particular, I mean, this guy was sleeping in a car at the time.
+I remember one Veteran in particular.
+I mean, this guy was sleeping in a car at the time.
 He was working two jobs and he still couldn’t make ends meet.
-He couldn’t get into an apartment, had bad credit, he was a mess.
+He couldn’t get into an apartment, had bad credit; he was a mess.
 Well, he came to Vets 2 Success, worked extremely hard, and made it through the program.
-This guy now has a wife, a kid; he’s a Sous Chef at a great restaurant, he’s got two cars, and a house.
+This guy now has a wife, a kid; he’s a Sous Chef at a great restaurant, he’s got two cars and a house.
 He’s made it, and now he’s asking, “how can I give back?”
-That, to me, when someone comes back and asks how can they now give back—that’s when I know their life has changed.
+When someone comes back and asks how they can now give back—that’s when I know their life has changed.
 That’s when we’ve achieved our mission.
 That’s success.